Exploring this Exhibit

 "I think every scientist should consider using Stanford Digital Repository.
 It provides an easy-to-use platform for efficient communication of research findings which is essential to reproducibility and trust in science publications."– Hatef Monajemi, Graduate Student, Civil and Environmental Engineering

-SDR Deposit of the Week: Making News the "Big Local" Way
+SDR Deposit of the Week: All in the Family

 Read the rest of this story on the Data Stories page.